You’re obviously aware you need a website and you are probably reading this as a result of one, or a combination, of the following reasons:

 3. Map it out on paper

 Sometimes, you can’t beat the old fashioned ways.
-Starting with a well-sharpened pencil, start drawing out how you want your landing pages to look, where you want your menus and widgets, how you want images to be displayed, and where you want call to actions and buttons.
+Starting with a well-sharpened pencil, start drawing out how you want your landing pages to look, where you want your menus and widgets, how you want images to be displayed, and where you want call-to-actions and buttons.

-Once you’ve found one that your happy with, use it throughout your website and limit yourself to one or two styles.
+Once you’ve found one that you are happy with, use it throughout your website and limit yourself to one or two styles.
 Create your brand guidelines, which stipulates the font and the size for its use.
 For example, Headings – Open Sans Bold – 40px, Body - Open Sans Regular – 16px.

 Consider the hierarchy of your text.
 The important nits of information should be more eye-catching than less important bits.
 This can be done through font size, font weight or eve position.
 Think about how your eyes move around the page to position them in the best place.